SteadyCadence/api-docs/content/03-organization.md

 GET /api/v1/organizations/{organization_slug}/
 ```

 The above method gets at a specific organization.
 It requires using the organization's slug, which is usually generated from the organization's name.
-To find the slug you need, find the organizion using the `GET /api/v1/organizations/` method and then get the value of the `slug` property.
+To find the slug you need, find the organization using the `GET /api/v1/organizations/` method and then get the value of the `slug` property.

 For example, Example Organization might have the slug `example-organization`.
 The URL you'd need to access it would look like this: